maniaplanet/documentation/08.maniascript/02.create-a-basic-shootmania-game-mode/docs.md

     	}
     }

-Now you've your first working gamemode ready!
+Now you have your first working gamemode ready!
 Feel free to launch a local network server to test it! ^_^

 ## Extra
 >>>>> You can download the source of this gamemode by clicking this [link](Melee.Script.txt)